micaminoff/viaplay-keyboard-shortcuts/README.md

 ## Note

 Please note that this extension is not affiliated, endorsed or supported by Viaplay or Viasat.
-It is a hobby project built by a user.
+It is a hobby project built by users.

 ## LICENSE